Discover the stories behind Knutsford’s Millennium Tapestry

 The Knutsford Millennium Tapestry was created between 1997 and 2001 to celebrate Knutsford in the Millennium year.

 A 40ft long triptych, this community project depicts all walks of life in Knutsford and is the work of over 3,000 members of the local community.
-Each road, street and lane of Knutsford can be seen on the tapestry along with over 500 everyday scenes.
+Most roads, streets and lanes in Knutsford can be seen on the tapestry along with over 500 everyday scenes.

 It all began when the then Knutsford Town Mayor, Miss Jennifer Holbrook, suggested a Tapestry as a Millennium Project and approached local embroiderer Sue Newhouse with the idea.
 Sue took the project under her wing and worked tirelessly and with enormous imagination, creativity and vision for the four years that it took to complete.
 She skilfully guided, taught and inspired the stitchers every inch of the way.